jeffpacks/semver/README.md

 # About
-The VersionNumber class of this library represents a [SemVer 2.0.0](https://semver.org/) semi-compliant version number.
+The `VersionNumber` class of this library represents a [SemVer 2.0.0](https://semver.org/) semi-compliant version number.
 The class offers methods for querying the version number it represents as well as methods for comparison and manipulation.

+The `VersionRange` class represents a range a version number falls inside or outside of.
+It currently only offers caret range support.

 # Requirements
 This library requires PHP 7.4/8.0 and jeffpacks/substractor.